tobyhodges/fair-research-software/episodes/08-code-correctness.md

     helps in maintaining a clean structure and makes it easier for others to understand where the tests are located.

 A set of tests for a given piece of code is called a test suite.
 Our test suite is currently located in the root folder of our project.
-Let’s move it to a dedicated test folder and rename our test_code.py file to test_eva_analysis.py.
+Let’s move it to a dedicated test folder and rename our `test_code.py` file to `test_eva_analysis.py`.

 ``` bash
 (venv_spacewalks) $ mkdir tests
 (venv_spacewalks) $ mv test_code.py tests/test_eva_analysis.py
 ```

-Before we re-run our tests using pytest, let's update our second test. to use pytest's `approx` function which is specifically intended for comparing floating point numbers within a tolerance.
+Before we re-run our tests using `pytest`, let's update our second test to use `pytest`'s function "approx()" which is specifically intended for comparing floating point numbers within a tolerance.

 ``` python